rpranjaljain1/3-tier-application-hosted-on-AWS/readme.md

-CloudScale 3-Tier Architecture on AWS
+CloudScale: 3-Tier Architecture on AWS

-This project demonstrates the deployment of a scalable and highly available 3-tier architecture on AWS, leveraging various AWS services like EC2, ALB, CloudFront, RDS, Auto Scaling Groups, and more.
+--> This project demonstrates the deployment of a scalable and highly available 3-tier architecture on AWS, leveraging various AWS services like EC2, ALB, CloudFront, RDS, Auto Scaling Groups, and more.
 The architecture is designed to ensure availability, security, and performance across multiple availability zones.

 Project Architecture Overview